About

 - Hank Choate: former chair of the Jackson County Republican Party

-- Amy Facchinello: a member of the school board in Grand Blanc, and former executive board member of the Genesee County Republican Party.
+- Amy Facchinello: a member of the school board in Grand Blanc and former executive board member of the Genesee County Republican Party.
 Facchinello was subsequently subpoenaed by the Department of Justice and also promoted QAnon conspiracy theories on social media.

 - Clifford Frost: a member of the Michigan Republican Party State Committee and a board member for the Macomb County GOP

 - Stanley Grot: Shelby Township clerk and chair of the 10th District Republican Party.
-Grot ran for Secretary of State in 2018 but was paid by Michigan Republican Party Chair Ron Weiser to withdraw, which resulted in a $200,000 fine but no criminal charges.
+Grot ran for secretary of state in 2018 but was paid by Michigan Republican Party Chair Ron Weiser to withdraw, which resulted in a $200,000 fine but no criminal charges.

 - John Haggard: owner of Haggard’s Plumbing and Heating in Charlevoix, Michigan